 Harrington, KE, McGowan, MJ, Kiely, M, Robson, PJ, Livingstone, Barbara, Morrissey, PA and Gibney, MJ (2001) Macronutrient intakes and food sources in Irish adults: findings of the North/South Ireland Food Consumption Survey.
-PUBLIC HEALTH NUTRITION, 4 (5A, Sp.
-Iss.
-SI). pp. 1051-1060.
+PUBLIC HEALTH NUTRITION, 4 (5A, Sp). pp. 1051-1060.
 [Journal article]

 Full text not available from this repository.